ibm-cloud-docs/power-iaas/getting-started-PER.md

 Your existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.

-The existing non PER workspace (non PER connections) continue to use existing routers.
-When you migrate to a PER enable workspace, you can get to use the high performance routers.
+The existing non-PER workspace continues to utilize existing routers.
+You will be able to utilize the high-performance routers when you migrate to or create a PER-enabled workspace.

 ## Creating a PER workspace
 {: create-per-workspace}